Wound care dressings and procedures aim at rapid covering healing of skin defects are for better wound healing.

 Efficient wound dressings are desirable for both small and large wounds.
 Currently, available wound dressings or coverings can be divided into two categories

 - Temporary coverings, such as allografts, xenografts, and synthetic dressings.

-Autografts are considered best for wound covering on a healthy tissue but a major disadvantage of autograft is creation of additional wound at donor side subjecting patient to additional morbidity, the risk of infection and fluid/electrolyte imbalance, contour defects or scarring.
+Autografts are considered best for wound covering on a healthy tissue but a major disadvantage of autograft is the creation of additional wound at donor side subjecting the patient to additional morbidity, the risk of infection and fluid/electrolyte imbalance, contour defects or scarring.

 Temporary wound dressings do not increase patient morbidity but due to their synthetic or chemical components, limited persistence on the wound surface, and foreign body character.